JavierEMendez/etf-analysis/README.md

 ### Simple financial analysis on the performance of some ETFs compared to the market and Gold (IAU) for personal use.

+**The code and analysis can be found in the etf-code.ipynb file in this repository.**

 Using Python/Pandas, analysis was conducted on:
  1. VDC